Niagara Falls Memorial Arena: History

-The Niagara Falls Memorial Arena is a former arena located in Niagara Falls, Ontario, Canada.
-Built in 1950, the arena was home to various ice hockey teams in the past, including the Niagara Falls Thunder and the Niagara Falls Flyers.
+Built in 1950, the arena was home to various ice hockey teams, including the Niagara Falls Thunder and the Niagara Falls Flyers.
 It also served as the home of the Niagara Falls Canucks, a team in the Greater Ontario Junior B Hockey League.
 The Memorial Arena hosted four of the five games played in the 1968 Memorial Cup won by the Flyers on home ice.